karrioapi/karrio/docs/development/extending.md

 ### Extension anatomy

-Considering the vision we aimed to achieve with Purplship, the codebase has been modularized with a clear separation of concerns to decouple clearly the carrier integration from the integration abstraction.
+Considering the vision we aimed to achieve with purplship, the codebase has been modularized with a clear separation of concerns to decouple clearly the carrier integration from the integration abstraction.
 Additionally, each carrier integration is done in an isolated self-contained package.

 As a result, we have a very modular ecosystem where one can only select the carrier integrations of interest without carrying the whole codebase.

-**Most importantly, this flexibility allows the integration of additional carrier services under the Purplship umbrella.**
+**Most importantly, this flexibility allows the integration of additional carrier services under the purplship umbrella.**

 !!! info
-    Purplship makes shipping API integration easy for a single carrier and in a multi-carrier scenario, the benefit is exponential.
+    purplship makes shipping API integration easy for a single carrier and in a multi-carrier scenario, the benefit is exponential.

 #### Module convention

-Two modules are required to create a Purplship extension.
+Two modules are required to create a purplship extension.

 !!! abstract "`purplship.mappers.[carrier_name]`"
-    This is where the Purplship abstract classes are implemented.
+    This is where the purplship abstract classes are implemented.
 Also, the Metadata require to identified the extension is also provided there.

     > on runtime, purplship retrieves all mappers by going trought the `purplship.mappers` modules

 !!! abstract "`purplship.providers.[carrier_name]`"
-    This is where the mapping between Purplship Unified API data is mapped on the carrier data type corresponding requests
+    This is where the mapping between purplship Unified API data is mapped on the carrier data type corresponding requests

 #### extension signature

-The Mapper is the cornerstone of Purplship's abstraction.
-A `Metadata` declared at `purplship.mappers.[carrier_name].__init__` specifies the integration classes required to define a Purplship compatible extension.
+The Mapper is the cornerstone of purplship's abstraction.
+A `Metadata` declared at `purplship.mappers.[carrier_name].__init__` specifies the integration classes required to define a purplship compatible extension.

 ```text
 from purplship.core.metadata import Metadata